 The GRCC with the support of Group Credit Committee, Group Asset Quality Committee, other relevant credit committees as well as Group Risk is responsible for ensuring adherence to the Board's approved risk appetite and risk posture.
-This amongst others includes reviewing and analysing portfolio trends, asset quality, watchlist and policy.
+This, amongst others, includes reviewing and analysing portfolio trends, asset quality, watch-list reporting and reviewing policy.
 It is also responsible for articulating key credit risks and mitigating controls.

-Adherence to and compliance with country sector limit, single customer and country and global counterparty limits are approaches adopted to address concentration risk to any large sector or industry, or to a particular counterparty group or individual.
+Adherence to and compliance with country sector limit, single customer and country and global counterparty limits, are approaches adopted to address concentration risk to any large sector or industry, or to a particular counterparty group or individual.